sinetris/iam-demo/README.md

 Connect to `linux-desktop` [using Remote Desktop](#connect-using-remote-desktop).

-Open Firefox inside the VM, and use the following URLs:
+Open Firefox inside the instance, and use the following URLs:

-(**Note:** you can find them in Firefox bookmarks)
+> **Note:** You can also find them in the Firefox Bookmarks Toolbar under
+> "Managed bookmarks".

 - Grafana: <https://grafana.iam-demo.test>
   - user: admin